How Much Water Do You Really Need — Is Drinking When You’re Not Thirsty Dangerous?

 An Objective Guideline

-Turkish nephrologist Serkan Yildiz considers excessive water intake harmful and labels the ingrained advice to drink as much as possible as scientifically unfounded.
-The kidney disease specialist recommends drinking only when thirsty: this is the primary indicator of water deficiency and the body’s response to an increase in sodium concentration in the blood (even by 1%).
-This is how nerve cells in the hypothalamus signal other systems about the lack of water.
+Turkish nephrologist Serkan Yildiz considers excessive water intake harmful and labels the ingrained advice to drink as much as possible scientifically unfounded.
+The kidney disease specialist recommends drinking only when thirsty: this is the primary indicator of water deficiency and the body’s response to an increase in blood sodium concentration (even by 1%).
+This is how nerve cells in the hypothalamus signal other systems that the body is low on water.
 The pituitary gland releases specific hormones into the bloodstream to help the body conserve water.
 Another early sign of dehydration is dark urine, while clear urine indicates adequate hydration.
 The doctor notes that a healthy person will not experience water deficiency if they drink according to their thirst.

 Water Intoxication

-When water concentration increases, its absorption slows down, and excess is excreted through the kidneys.
-However, if you drink too much water, you can… become intoxicated, warns the expert. in medical terminology is referred to as hyponatremia or hyperhydration.
-This condition occurs when the sodium concentration in the blood serum decreases due to an excess of water relative to the dissolved substances.
+When the body’s water content rises, absorption slows and the kidneys excrete the excess.
+However, if you drink too much water, you can become intoxicated, the expert warns.
+In medical terminology this is called hyponatremia or hyperhydration.
+This condition occurs when the sodium concentration in blood serum decreases because there is too much water relative to dissolved substances.
 Symptoms and consequences of hyperhydration can include headaches, stupor, confusion, seizures, coma, and there have even been recorded cases of death.
-The Turkish doctor points out that to compensate for sodium deficiency, advocates of excessive drinking recommend consuming .
+The Turkish doctor points out that to compensate for sodium deficiency, some advocates of excessive drinking recommend consuming salt.
 However, the expert does not find this advisable.

 water in a bottle